mmistakes/minimal-mistakes/_drafts/2024-03-10-kotlin-flows.md

 As we can see, it receives an array of flows as input.
 So, we can merge and race the execution of more than two flows.

-Sometimes, we need to work with pairs of emitted value coming from both the flows.
-Imagine a scenario where we want to retrieve for an actor his/her biography and filmography.
-The two information is retrieved from different services and we want to get them concurrently and proceed in the execution only when both are available.
+Sometimes, we must work with pairs of emitted values from both flows.
+Imagine a scenario where we want to retrieve the biography and filmography of an actor.
+The two pieces of information are retrieved from different services, and we want to get them concurrently and proceed with the execution only when both are available.
 The `zip` function is used to do that.

 First, we define a flow retrieving the biography of Henry Cavill: